mspencedm/Software-Dev-DnD/Groups/Order of Lunar Ascendancy/OrderOfLunarAscendancy.md

 Description: Liora is a stealthy and cunning woman with dark skin and keen green eyes.
 As a werepanther, she moves silently through the night, making her an expert in reconnaissance and covert operations.

-Thorn "Stonehide" Drevon - has had dream with red dragon
+Thorn "Stonehide" Drevon - has had dream with blue dragon

 Role: Enforcer
 Werebeast Form: Werebear
 Description: Thorn is a hulking man with a grizzled beard and a stern demeanor.
 His werebear form makes him incredibly strong and resilient, serving as the muscle of the guild.

-Ilyana "Swiftwing" Vale - has had dream with red dragon
+Ilyana "Swiftwing" Vale - has had dream with blue dragon

 Role: Scout
 Werebeast Form: Werehawk
 Description: Ilyana is a lithe and agile woman with sharp features and keen eyesight.
 In her werehawk form, she takes to the skies, providing the guild with unparalleled aerial reconnaissance.

-Ronan "Riptide" Keld - has had dream with red dragon
+Ronan "Riptide" Keld - has had dream with blue dragon

 Role: Saboteur
 Werebeast Form: Wereshark
 Description: Ronan is a rugged man with a weathered appearance and a cunning smile.
 As a wereshark, he dominates the waterways, using his aquatic form to sabotage enemy ships and coastal fortifications.

-Selene "Moonshadow" Arlyn - has had dream with red dragon
+Selene "Moonshadow" Arlyn - has had dream with blue dragon

 Role: Infiltrator
 Werebeast Form: Werefox